Category: ASA Men’s Major Fast Pitch

 • MVP – Norm “Nummy” Derringer, Ke-Nash-A’s (was 1-4, drove in Bucko with a double in the 1st inning)

-• Bill Pecnick, Ke-Nash-A’s (2-0, pitched 2-0 two-hit shutout w/ 13 K’s in championship, he also went 1-3 at the plate in the final)
+Bill Pecnick, Ke-Nash-A’s was 2-0, pitched 2-0 two-hit shutout w/ 13 K’s in championship, he also went 1-3 at the plate in the final.

-• Al Linde, Ke-Nash-A’s (2-0, 36 Ks, 22 in one game; also .400 average)
+Al Linde, Ke-Nash-A’s was 2-0, 36 Ks, 22 in one game; also .400 average.

-• In the other semi final, Kenosha beat the Cudahy Puritans from Kansas City 1-0.
+In the other semifinal, Kenosha beat the Cudahy Puritans from Kansas City 1-0.

-• Mike ‘Duke’ Kalenich, Cudahy Puritans of Kansas City and Paul ‘Windmill’ Watson of Phoenix Funk Jewelry were both 3-1.
+Mike ‘Duke’ Kalenich, Cudahy Puritans of Kansas City and Paul ‘Windmill’ Watson of Phoenix Funk Jewelry were both 3-1.

-• CONSOLATION FINAL – JL Gill Boosters, Chicago, IL defeated Patty Anns, Boone, IA.
+In the consolation final JL Gill Boosters, Chicago, IL defeated Patty Anns, Boone, IA.
 JL Gills went 4-0, defeating Decatur Staleys, IL; Cincinnati Greyhounds, OH; and Pittsburgh Shamrock, PA before beating the Boone, IA squad 7-2.
 Fats Heull hurled 4 straight games for the Boosters to lead them to the consolation crown.

 FINAL STANDINGS